Andras-vajda/A-titolo-provvisorio/Steiner/readme.md

 ## Theoretical Background

 The implementation uses the Heffter-Peltesohn method, which is based on difference triples to efficiently generate cyclic STS.
-For a detailed explanation of the mathematical theory behind Steiner Triple Systems and this implementation, please refer to the article "Design combinatori: un primo assaggio" included in this repository.
+For a detailed explanation of the mathematical theory behind Steiner Triple Systems and this implementation, please refer to the article "Design combinatori: un primo assaggio".

 Key parameters:
 - v: Number of elements in the base set (must satisfy v ≡ 1 or 3 (mod 6), v ≥ 7, v ≠ 9)